 A Lifetime Warranty

-After reading this, you can see why we so confidently extend a lifetime warranty on all of our copper sinks—and why we use the words “heirloom sink” so proudly.
+After reading this, you can see why we so confidently extend a lifetime warranty on all of our copper sinks.
+We also use the words “heirloom sink” proudly.
 A copper sink will truly last for generations.
 When most people talk about leaving a lasting legacy, they probably aren’t thinking about leaving behind a copper sink.
-But we’re willing to bet that your copper sink will live more lifetimes than you, and maybe even your grandchildren—and since our sinks are all made of recycled copper, they have all already served at least one other purpose previously.
+But we’re willing to bet that your copper sink will live more lifetimes than you, and maybe even your grandchildren.
+Since our sinks are all made of recycled copper, they have all already served at least one other purpose previously.
 This magical metal never dies.

 Timeless Metal, Timeless Design

 Copper products have a naturally antique quality.
-Because copper goods have been around for ages and is incredibly resilient and strong, a copper sink introduces instant character and patina to any space and at home in a range of today’s décor styles—from American farmhouse to French country, from rustic cabin and lodge décor to industrial spaces where hammered metals are in harmony with so many utilitarian materials.
-And while it is believed that copper vessel sinks and copper farmhouse sinks speak most strongly to the copper sink’s origins, the modern copper trough sink is perhaps the most reminiscent of those first primitive copper pans.
+Because copper goods have been around for ages and is incredibly resilient and strong, a copper sink introduces instant character and patina to any space.
+It complements a range of homes —from American farmhouse to French country, from rustic cabin and lodge décor to industrial spaces where hammered metals are in harmony with so many utilitarian materials.
+The copper vessel sinks and copper farmhouse sinks speak most strongly to the copper sink’s origins.
+However, the modern copper trough sink is perhaps the most reminiscent of those first primitive copper pans.
 Whichever copper sink you choose, you will invoke the past and gain a product with a (very) long future.